House prices hit new record but growth set to slow

 On Thursday, the Bank of England warned of an economic downturn as it raised interest rates to the highest level in 13 years.

-Households on fixed-rate mortgages have been cushioned from rate rises so far, the Halifax said.
+Home owners on fixed-rate mortgages have been cushioned from rate rises so far, the Halifax said.

-But Russell Galley, managing director at the Halifax said: "The house price to income ratio is already at its highest ever level, and with interest rates on the rise and inflation further squeezing household budgets, it remains likely that the rate of house price growth will slow by the end of this year."
+But Russell Galley, managing director at the Halifax said the house price to income ratio was already at its highest ever level.

+"With interest rates on the rise and inflation further squeezing household budgets, it remains likely that the rate of house price growth will slow by the end of this year," he added.

-In the short-term, housing market transactions and mortgage approvals are still above pre-pandemic levels, and the Halifax expects the market to remain buoyant for now.
+In the short-term, property sales and purchases and mortgage approvals are still above pre-pandemic levels, and the Halifax expects the market to remain buoyant for now.

-Demand continues to outstrip supply of homes for sale and that is driving up prices, said the Halifax.
+House prices are being driven up because there are more people looking to buy than there are properties for sale, it said.

+The biggest demand is for larger, family homes, rather than smaller properties such as flats.